 Whether it's a local trip or a lengthy drive, here's how to ensure that car journeys are comfortable - and safe - for your dog.

-We all know that it's vital for drivers and passengers to wear seatbelts but this applies to human passengers but to canine ones as well.
+We all know that it's vital for drivers and passengers to wear seatbelts but did you know that dogs also have to be restrained when in a car?

 “It's important to restrain dogs in the car both for their own safety and that of everyone else,” says Runa Hanaghan, deputy veterinary director of The Dogs Trust, the UK's largest dog welfare charity.